GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Added support for the "Global Fields" custom feature

+_This is a custom feature (not present in the GraphQL spec) offered by Gato GraphQL._

 The GraphQL schema exposes types, such as `Post`, `User` and `Comment`, and the fields available for every type, such as `Post.title`, `User.name` and `Comment.responses`.
 These fields deal with "data", as they retrieve some specific piece of data from an entity.

 However, there is also a different kind of fields: those providing "functionality" instead of data.
 These fields need not be restricted to a specific type, as they are potentially useful to all types.